Ayush-k-Shukla/TinyTrunk-service/readme.md

-# URL Shortener - Backend
+# URL Shortener - Fullstack

 This is a URL-shortening service that allows users to create short links for long URLs.
 The application is built using node and Flask framework.